 Local campgrounds and camping resorts offer a wide array of amenities, perfect for those who fear a cool or rainy fall day.
 Game rooms, swimming pools, covered spaces and even group activities are available at many of these campgrounds.

-If you forget some gear don't worry.
-You can swing by Ecology Sports in Sister Bay, Bayshore Outfitters in Sister Bay and Sturgeon Bay, and Nan & Jerry's in Fish Creek to find specialty camping gear, or visit local convenience stores to get basic camping necessities.
+If you forget some gear, don't worry.
+You can swing by Ecology Sports in Sister Bay, Bayshore Outfitters in Sister Bay and Sturgeon Bay, and Nan & Jerry's in Fish Creek to find specialty camping gear, or visit local convenience stores for basic camping necessities.

 Visit Door County virtually with monthly newsletter updates.
 Each issue is jam-packed with vacation ideas, special offers, recipes, festivals, events, and more.